Locations of five lost Orange Halls to be marked after chance meeting at Fleadh

-Northern Ireland cross-community project: Locations of five lost Orange Halls to be marked in Lurgan after chance meeting at Armagh Fleadh
+Northern Ireland cross-community project: Locations of five lost Orange Halls to get Blue Plaques in Lurgan after chance meeting at Armagh Fleadh

 and live on Freeview channel 276